 The present study was carried out in the purposively selected Nagaon district of Assam as it is one of the major pulse growing district of Assam (4th rank in area and production).
 The survey was conducted in the month of February to March, 2016.
-From Nagaon district, Hojai, Lanka, Raha and Samuguri sub-divisions were selected purposively for the study as greengram is mostly cultivated in these four sub-divisions.
-Jugijaan development block from Hojai sub-division, Lumding block from Lanka subdivision, Raha block from Raha sub-division and Bajiagaon block from Samuguri sub-division were purposively selected because of higher concentration of families engaged in cultivation of greengram.
+From Nagaon district, Hojai, Lanka, Raha and Samuguri sub-divisions were selected purposively for the study as black gram are mostly cultivated in these four sub-divisions.
+Jugijaan development block from Hojai sub-division, Lumding block from Lanka sub-division, Raha block from Raha sub-division and Bajiagaon block from Samuguri subdivision were purposively selected because of higher concentration of families engaged in cultivation of black gram.
 From each of the selected blocks, two villages and from each village 15 farmers were selected randomly for the study.
 Data collection was carried out by personal interview technique administering a structured schedule.
-Statistics like percentage, frequency, mean, ranking, correlation coefficient were used for the analysis of data.
+Statistics like percentage, frequency, mean, ranking, correlation co-efficient were used for the analysis of data.